My Brethren - Biography

 Additional details for any sketches which appear here – or of other servants whose ministry and faithfulness should be noticed – will be welcome.

-It is my desire to present information – both here and in the History group – of which many visitors may be unaware, and hope that this will lead to
+It is my desire to present information – both here and in the History group – of which many visitors may be unaware, in the hope that this will lead to

 G.A.R.